storecloudproject/blockfin/datastructures/README.md

 6. When at least (⅔ +1) Validators sign the block, the block is finalized.

-Since BlockFin *assembles* transactions into pre-created empty blocks, all stakeholders — transaction senders, Validators, Messagenodes, anyone querying the blockchain state — know exactly which block is being assembled, which block is currently being validated, which block is finalized, and so on.
-This public visibility into the block assembly and validation process sets BlockFin apart from other consensus algorithms where the new block won’t be visible to the network until the winning miner broadcasts the new block to the network and the nodes accept that block.
+Since BlockfinBFT *assembles* transactions into pre-created empty blocks, all stakeholders — transaction senders, Validators, Messagenodes, anyone querying the blockchain state — know exactly which block is being assembled, which block is currently being validated, which block is finalized, and so on.
+This public visibility into the block assembly and validation process sets BlockfinBFT apart from other consensus algorithms where the new block won’t be visible to the network until the winning miner broadcasts the new block to the network and the nodes accept that block.
 This property is critical to avoiding possible chain forks and the expensive checks to necessary select the longest chain.

 Fig. 2 illustrates theoretical throughput of Storecoin blockchain at launch scenario.
 For this illustration, we assumed the participation of 22 Validators and 8 Messagenodes.
 As fig. 2 illustrates, the throughput depends on network latency and the rate at which transactions arrive at Validators.
 We call this adaptive throughput.
 With a batch interval of 500ms and a network latency of 35ms, we can achieve a throughput of 4,325, if a transaction arrives every other ms at each of the validators.
 If on the other hand, transactions arrive every 10ms, the throughput drops to 865.

 ![image alt text](launch_tps.png)

-Fig. 2 — An illustration of BlockFin’s adaptive throughput
+Fig. 2 — An illustration of BlockfinBFT’s adaptive throughput

-Unlike traditional consensus algorithms, BlockFin’s adaptive throughput is also influenced by the number of Validators receiving the transactions.
+Unlike traditional consensus algorithms, BlockfinBFT’s adaptive throughput is also influenced by the number of Validators receiving the transactions.
 Assuming a future phase with 66 Validators and 24 Messagenodes, the theoretical throughput will be as shown in fig. 3.
 Of course, the throughput peaks at certain number of Validators before it falls off due to overwhelmed block validation process.

 ![image alt text](phase3_tps.png)